 There are two major problems with believing this.

-We don’t always know which words Jesus verbally spoke, and which ones He did not.
+We don’t always know which words Jesus verbally spoke—and which ones He did not.
 Sometimes we do.
-The great majority of red letters in the New Testament appear in the gospel accounts: Matthew, Mark, Luke, John.
-There are other passages in Acts; 1 & 2 Corinthians; and Revelation as well.
-In most passages, it is clear which words Jesus verbally spoke and and which ones He did not.
-For example, John 14:5–7—In this passage, it’s clear what words Thomas said, what words Philip said, and yes, which words Jesus said.
+The great majority of red letters in the New Testament appear in the gospel accounts: Matthew, Mark, Luke, and John.
+There are other passages in Acts, 1 and 2 Corinthians, and Revelation as well.
+In most passages, it is clear which words came from the mouth of Jesus.
+For example, in John 14:5–7, it’s clear what words Thomas said, what words Philip said, and even what words Jesus said.
+In other passages, however, it’s not so clear.

-John 3 contains what is likely the most famous verse in all the Bible.
+John 3 contains what is likely the most famous verse in all the Bible:

 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.